Health in South Africa: Other infectious diseases

 Other infectious diseases prevalent in South Africa include bacterial diarrhea, typhoid fever, and hepatitis A. These infectious diseases are generally caused when the food or water consumed by an individual has been exposed to fecal material.
 South Africa is an underdeveloped nation and because of this the sanitation facility access in urban areas is 16% unimproved while in rural areas the sanitation facility access is 35% unimproved.

-Vaccination
+Vaccination and blood donation

 The South African Vaccination and Immunisation Centre began in 2003 as an alliance between the South African Department of Health, vaccine industry, academic institutions, and other stakeholders.
 It works with WHO and the South African National Department of Health to educate, do research, provide technical support, and advocate.
 They work to increase rates of vaccination in order to improve the nation's health.

+Black South Africans are underrepresented in blood donations, which has health consequences such as phenotype disparity.
+Qualitative research showed that motivators indicated by Black donors were prosocial reasons and promotional communication, and deterrents included fear, lack of awareness, and perceived racial discrimination in blood collection.

 Malnutrition

 15% of South African infants are born with a low birth weight.
 5% of South African children are so underweight they are considered to be wasted.
 Since the 1990s South Africa's malnutrition problem has remained fairly stable.
 But as malnutrition in terms of hunger is getting better, the number of obesity is rising and this is becoming a problem.

 The prevalence of malnutrition in South Africa varies across different geographical areas and socio-economic groups.
 Many infants in Africa suffer from malnutrition because their mothers do not breastfeed them.
 The reason mothers in South Africa avoid breastfeeding is to prevent passing on AIDS to their children.
 The 2010 South Africa Department of Health Study found that 30.2% of pregnant women in South Africa have AIDS.
 Instead, mothers give milk substitutes to their children and do so in unclean environments.
 Sometimes they go directly to giving food which are not adapted to infants.
 These things cause many cases of malnutrition in children under five years of age.